Skip to main content

 • destination port — the port or range of ports of the traffic destination.

 A cloud firewall has a basic property: all inbound and outbound traffic that is not allowed is denied.
-For example, you have created a firewall without rules and assigned it to a port on a cloud router.
+For example, you created a firewall with no rules and assigned it to a port on a cloud router.
 Until you add enabling rules, the following will be denied: traffic entering the private subnet that is connected to the router; traffic coming from that subnet.

-Firewall policies and rules can only be reused when working through the OpenStack CLI and Terraform — assign them to several Firewall Groups at the same time.
+Firewall policies and rules can be reused only when working through the OpenStack CLI and Terraform — assign them to multiple firewalls (Firewall Groups) at the same time.
 In the control panel, you can use preconfigured templates with rules to filter traffic, for example, open port 22 (SSH/TCP), port 80 (HTTP/TCP), port 443 (HTTPS/TCP), port 1194 (OpenVPN/UDP), port 3389 (RDP/TCP), port 20-21 (FTP/TCP); open standard ports for IPsec or WireGuard and other rules.

 Limitations